 The Advanced Master in Legal Sciences has a clear international and global focus.
 Its content has been adapted to be attractive and interesting for a diverse, international public, and it has forged an extensive network of strategic relations with other international master's programmes, in both Europe and the Americas.
 Among other things, as a result of this network, the master's programme participates in the CIEL agreement, which brings together seven top-ranking European universities to offer a joint certificate in Comparative International and European Law.
 The other six participating universities are: University College Dublin (Ireland), Maastricht University (Netherlands), Universität Mannheim (Germany), Universiteit Antwerpen (Belgium), and Université Toulouse 1 Capitole (France).

 In order to be admitted to the Master in Legal Sciences candidates must submit the following documents:

 Official undergraduate degree/diploma (or a bachelor's degree, a degree in engineering or architecture, diplomas, technical engineering and technical architecture diplomas, or, for foreign qualifications, the equivalent qualification awarded by an accredited higher education institution).
-Qualifications can be in the following academic areas: social sciences and health sciences.
+Qualifications can be in the following academic areas: social sciences and law.

 Academic transcript of the accredited official training with the average grade at the university of origin.